-Although the Dunster House technical team takes measures to ensure that all our climbing frames are manufactured and safety tested to meet rigorous European standards, regular maintenance that prolongs its life and ensures the safety of children remains vital.
+The Dunster House technical team takes measures to ensure that all our climbing frames are manufactured and safety tested to meet rigorous European standards.
+However, regular maintenance that prolongs its life and ensures the safety of children remains vital.
 So how do you adequately prepare to maintain your climbing frame?

 Key areas to focus on when performing maintenance

-Here at Dunster House, we recommend that you perform climbing frame maintenance and check for wear and tear at least once a year – and more if the play system has been subjected to frequent use.
+Here at Dunster House, we recommend that you perform climbing frame maintenance and check for wear and tear at least once a year.
+We recommend more if the play system has been subjected to frequent use.
 Here is a list of the key areas to focus on:

 Checklist: Tools needed to perform Climbing Frame maintenance

-• Screwdriver – In order to be as safe and secure as possible, all Dunster House climbing frames are held together using a large number of screws.
+• Screwdriver – To be as safe and secure as possible, Dunster House climbing frames are held together using many screws.
 Therefore you will need a high-quality screwdriver.

 • Socket Set – Major supporting joints on Dunster House climbing frames are bolted together for extra structural reinforcement, as well as screwed.
-Therefore if you need to retighten any of the bolts, you will need access to a 10mm socket for the majority of our climbing frames and an 8mm socket for those that feature Monkey Bars.
+Therefore if you need to retighten any of the bolts, you will need access to a 10mm socket.
+This will change to a 8mm socket for climbing frames that feature Monkey Bars.

-• Adjustable Spanner – Our frames use clamp style hooks to fasten the swing to the supporting bar, rather than bolt through hooks which may weaken the structure.
+• Adjustable Spanner – Our frames use clamp style hooks to fasten the swing to the supporting bar.
+This is instead of bolt through hooks which may weaken the structure.
 If these have come loose and need retightening, you’ll need an adjustable spanner.

 • Level – In order for your climbing frame to maintain structural integrity, it is vitally important that it is built upon even ground.
 To ensure that the surface is flat, use a spirit level.

-• Spade – Dunster House climbing frames use large ground anchors (where applicable) if these become loose or unearthed you may need to make use of a spade to dig suitable holes for them.
+• Spade – Dunster House climbing frames use large ground anchors (where applicable).
+If these become loose or unearthed you may need to dig suitable holes for them.

 How to ensure that your ground Anchors are securely fastened?